thekugelblitz/wits/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the **GNU GENERAL PUBLIC LICENSE Version 3**.

 ## Author